ibm-cloud-docs/vpc/snapshots_vpc_create.md

 {: #snapshots-vpc-create-api}
 {: api}

-You can create a snapshot by calling the [VPC API](https://{DomainName}/apidocs/vpc).
+You can create a snapshot by calling the [VPC API](/apidocs/vpc).

 Make a `POST/snapshots` request to create a snapshot of a boot or data volume.
-The following example creates a snapshot of a boot volume by using the volume ID, and secifies user tags that can be associated with a [backup policy](/docs/vpc?topic=vpc-backup-service-about).
+The following example creates a snapshot of a boot volume by using the volume ID, and specifies user tags that can be associated with a [backup policy](/docs/vpc?topic=vpc-backup-service-about).

 ```curl
 curl -X POST \